 Use the annual report to make fundraising decisions transparent.

-On 6 June 2019, the Fundraising Regulator (FR) published the new Code of Fundraising Practice.
-The Code comes into effect in October 2019.
-Changes have been made to the Code to make it easier for fundraisers, charities and third-party organisations to understand the standards expected of them when fundraising.
+Changes have been made to the Code of Fundraising Practice (from October 2019) to make it easier for fundraisers, charities and third-party organisations to understand the standards expected of them when fundraising.
 It is also designed to be easier for the public to use.
 Changes to the Code include: